nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.

-Also make sure to set the shell environment variable JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.
+Also make sure to set the shell environment\
+variable JAVAARJUNA_HOME to the installation directory where the build artefacts will eventually go.

+You may see some instances of the following warning message, which you can safely ignore.

+"Note: Some input files use or override a deprecated API.
+Note: Recompile with -Xlint:deprecation for details."

 Note, on the Mac there's some weirdness with the Xcode version of cpp and string substitutions during pre-processing (even the standard # doesn't seem to work).
 So added the ability to override cpp during configure and use the official gcc version (gcc-8 in my current build) and